-- During the preparation, the ladybugs will be deposited in the starting zone of the SIMA (ladybug hive), and must be contained within the limits of the zone. - A team can have as many ladybugs as they want, all the ladybugs have to fit within the SIMA starting zone and are not stackable.
-They must be released between the 90th and 100th seconds of the match (invalidation of the ladybug in other case), the ladybugs will then have 10 seconds to achieve their objectives. - The ladybug is validated as being in the zone if all or part of its vertical projection is in a drop zone on the ground at the end of the match. - The ladybug is validated as being in contact if it remains in contact with a plant (any type of plant) or a pot containing a plant at the end of the match. - The ladybug does not have the right to take a plant out of an area, or to bring a plant into an area (invalidation of the action of the ladybug in this case, reestablishment of the plant concerned). - The ladybug has the following dimensional constraints: - All ladybugs must enter inside the SIMA starting area (15 cm by 45 cm). - Ladybugs have a height limit of 15 cm. - A ladybug must be larger than a 60mm cube. - The weight of each ladybug must not exceed 1 kg. - The ladybug cannot be activated by an external element outside of the table (team crew, remote control, ...).
+- During the preparation, the ladybugs will be deposited in the starting zone of the SIMA (ladybug hive), and must be contained within the limits of the zone.
+The colored lines and the edge of the table (on this 22mm thick) stuck to the area are also included in the starting areas. - A team can have as many ladybugs as they want, all the ladybugs have to fit within the SIMA starting zone and are not stackable.
+They must be released after the 90th seconds of the match (invalidation of the ladybug in other case), the ladybugs will then have until the 100th seconds to achieve their objectives. - The ladybug is validated as being in the zone if all or part of its vertical projection is in a drop zone on the ground or on a planter at the end of the match. - The ladybug is validated as being in contact if it remains in contact with a plant (validated or not validated), or a pot containing a plant, in a drop area. - The ladybug does not have the right to take a plant out of an area, or to bring a plant into an area (invalidation of the action of the ladybug in this case, reestablishment of the plant concerned). - The ladybug has the following dimensional constraints: - All ladybugs must enter inside the SIMA starting area (15 cm by 45 cm). - Ladybugs have a height limit of 15 cm. - A ladybug must be larger than a 60mm cube. - The weight of each ladybug must not exceed 1.5 kg.

+• The ladybug cannot be activated by an external element outside of the table (team crew, remote control, ...).

-- P4 points per team drop zone occupied by at least one Ladybug at the end of the match - P5 extra points per team drop zone in which at least one ladybug is in contact with a plant or a pot containing a plant at the end of the match - Attention : if a ladybug performs its actions in an opposing zone, then the points thus made go to the opposing team.
+- 5 points per team drop zone occupied by at least one Ladybug at the end of the match - 5 extra points per team drop zone in which at least one ladybug is in contact with a plant or a pot containing a plant at the end of the match - Attention : if a ladybug performs its actions in an opposing zone, then the points thus made go to the opposing team.

-D.8.
+E.8.
 RETURN TO RECHARGE THE BATTERIES